Xewdy444/Playwright-reCAPTCHA/README.md

 You can also download the latest static build from [here](https://ffmpeg.org/download.html).

 > **Note**
-> Make sure to have the ffmpeg and ffprobe binaries in your system's PATH so that the SpeechRecognition library can find them.
+> Make sure to have the ffmpeg and ffprobe binaries in your system's PATH so that pydub can find them.

 ## reCAPTCHA v2 Example
 For more reCAPTCHA v2 examples, see the [examples folder](https://github.com/Xewdy444/Playwright-reCAPTCHA/tree/main/examples/recaptchav2).